Plueres/Plueres.github.io/_articles/no-time-quick-menu-script.md

    - now the next part is important, at the end of the filename, enter `.eee` to tell the PLC that it is a script file
 5. in the second big input field, enter the code that you just copied from this page.
 6. press SAVE, and OK
-7. now everytime you hit EXECUTE. the file will run
+7. now everytime you hit EXECUTE. the file will run and you can use the script

 ### v1.4